Why Toronto is a Runner's Paradise 🏃

 Summer Running (June - August)

-- Run early or late: Avoid 11am-3pm heat when possible
+- Run early or late: Avoid 11am-3pm heat

-- Sunscreen: The Waterfront offers zero shade
+- Sunscreen: Waterfront offers zero shade

 - Embrace humidity: Accept slower paces on muggy days